 Please refrain from using web site material and photos for concert programmes and publicity - please check to ensure that the most up to date information is used.

 Conductor James Ross won scholarships to Harrow School in London and to Christ Church at Oxford University.
 There he studied history, a master's degree in music and a doctorate on French opera under Roger Parker, winning the Sir Donald Tovey Prize.
 He was a finalist in the 1998 BBC Philharmonic Orchestra Conducting Competition; since then he has conducted in Austria, Belgium, Bosnia, Canada, China, Czech Republic, France, Hungary, Italy, Serbia, Spain, Sri Lanka and the USA, and gave his first concert in Bulgaria with the Sofia Philharmonic Orchestra and National Choir in 2011.
-He is Music Director of Sidcup Symphony Orchestra in south London, Oxford’s Christ Church Festival Orchestra, The Oxford Opera Company, Haslemere Symphony Orchestra and Chorus, Welwyn Garden City Orchestra and Chorus and Bridgnorth Sinfonia.
+He is Music Director of Sidcup Symphony Orchestra in south London, Oxford’s Christ Church Festival Orchestra, The Oxford Opera Company, Haslemere Symphony Orchestra and Chorus, Welwyn Garden City Orchestra and Chorus and Bridgnorth Sinfonia, and Artistic Advisor to The Commonwealth Resounds.
 Previous positions include with St Albans Symphony Orchestra, of which he is now a Vice-President, and Oxford University Sinfonietta.
 He has performed in leading UK concert halls, including Symphony Hall, Birmingham, St. John's Smith Square, London, and the Sheldonian Theatre, Oxford, and conducted the 2013 Westminster Abbey annual Commonwealth Day Service with musicians from Chetham's School of Music, Royal College of Music, the Royal Academy and Guildhall School of Music and Drama.

 He has conducted over 900 works, ranging from the Baroque, most core symphonic and choral repertoire, to contemporary music by Boulez, Ligeti, Stockhausen and many more.
 Accompanying highlights include Mahler, Lieder eines fahrenden Gesellen with Sir Thomas Allen, several concertos with BBC Young Musician of the Year Guy Johnston, and concerts with UK National Opera Studio members.
 Major 20th-Century works performed include Stravinsky, The Rite of Spring; Schoenberg, Pierrot Lunaire; Janáček, Sinfonietta and Bartók, Music for Strings, Percussion and Celesta.
 He has also conducted much specialist French music and has a strong interest in contemporary music, including recording studio and film work.
 Numerous first performances including New Music Days with Roxanna Panufnik, Paul Patterson and members of the City of London Sinfonia, supported by the Arts Council of England, and at The Saatchi Gallery, London, most recently in March 2013, with members of The Philharmonia Orchestra.
 Recent and current projects include on the music staff for Longborough Festival Opera's production of Wagner's Ring Cycle, the cultural programme for Art International Istanbul at the The Haliç Congress Centre, Turkey's largest performing venue, and the Commonwealth International Music Festival in Sri Lanka in November 2013, including the first orchestral concert at Colombo's new Nelum Pokuna Theatre.